muhammadFawzy/android-kotlin-mvvm-architecture/README.md

 ### Designing the app

-* ui - used to user interface activity
+* ui - used to reprent user interface activity
 * viewmodel - Used to manage logic actions
 * model - used to represnt user model
 * network - Used to manage network layer